sanjosh/csdocs/queueing_theory/static_divide_capacity.md

 Let x2 = 1/2 and x3 = 1/2

+now we can replace these in above equations and solve for L1, L2 and L3

-Max queue length is directly proportional to the combination of (max timeout, priority)
+Max queue length L_k is directly proportional to the combination of (max timeout, priority)